Naagin 3: Ekta Kapoor Introduces Fans To The First Naagin; Fans Say No One Can Replace Mouni Roy!

 Fans Want Mouni On The Show!

-Meanwhile, many fans wanted Mouni Roy in Naagin 3 as well as they feel no one can replace her!
-One of the user (Akshay) tweeted, "No one can replace Evergreen Nagin @Roymouni." - (sic)
+Meanwhile, many fans want Mouni Roy to stay in Naagin 3 as they feel no one can replace her!
+One of the users (Akshay) tweeted, "No one can replace Evergreen Nagin @Roymouni." - (sic)

 Fans Want Old Cast Back!